As you begin your scholarship application, here are some steps & resources to help you successfully navigate the application process.

 Because it is a new year and a new application cycle you will need to complete the Prequalifying Questions again to determine which scholarships you are eligible for.
 If you can’t recall your User Name and/or Password, please contact Zac Smith at firstname.lastname@example.org.

-Download Instructions for Applicants: Resuming an Application.
+Download instructions for Resuming an Application.

 Financial need is determined based on the information that is entered into the online Scholarship Application.
 AAACF staff will take the number listed as the EFC (expected family contribution) and add it to the amount that your family can pay towards college expenses and subtract that number from the cost to attend each of the colleges to which you are applying.
 This number will give the committee a guideline to use to determine the gap in funding.